SBA Lawyers Helping Small Businesses to Get a Second Chance with 8(a) Applications.

 - Legal analysis of specific substantive issues.

-Affiliation Help: We help with small business affiliation, business ownership, and control disputes, family owned business concerns, SBA concerns over having too much revenue from a particular customer, Ostensible Contractor Rule violations, common management and other legal issues in your 8a application.
+Affiliation Help: We help with SBA affiliation, business ownership, and control disputes, family owned business concerns, SBA concerns over having too much revenue from a particular customer, Ostensible Contractor Rule violations, common management and other legal issues in your 8a application.

-Meet Short SBA 8a Application Deadlines: You have 45 calendar days from the date on the denial letter to submit your Request for Reconsideration to the SBA.
+Meet Short SBA 8a Application Deadlines: You have 45 calendar days from the date on the denial letter to submit your letter of request for reconsideration to the SBA.
 At Watson & Associates, our government contract small business lawyers and 8a certification consultants have developed a successful record of helping small businesses to overcome concerns from the SBA.

 Exercise Your Appeal Rights After 8a Application Denial: If your 8a application is declined solely on issues of social disadvantage, economic disadvantage, ownership, control, or any combination of these four criteria, our attorneys and consultants can appeal the denial of your 8a application to SBA’s Office of Hearings and Appeals (OHA).

-Watson’s 8a certification lawyers and SBA request for reconsideration consultant represent federal contractors in all small business matters.
+Watson’s 8a certification lawyers and SBA 8a Letter of Request for Reconsideration attorneys represent federal contractors in all matters about government contracts for small businesses.
 We help small businesses and large DoD contractors in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming.

-Call Our SBA 8a Certification and Request for Reconsideration Lawyers for Immediate Help
+Call Our SBA 8a Letter of Request for Reconsideration Lawyers

-If you need experienced 8(a)Program experts to help you with an 8a certification application reconsideration request or appeal, contact us online or call us at 866-601-5518 toll-free for a free initial consultation.
+If you need experienced 8(a)Program experts to help you with an 8a certification application reconsideration requests under 13 CFR 124.205 or appeal, contact us online or call us at 866-601-5518 toll-free for a free initial consultation.